JonKaric/head/README.md

 ## Title & Description
 Title: Displays your title in the browser window, history, bookmarks.
 Shows in search engines and should reflect as your entire site and the page you're on.

 Description: This tag provides a short description of the page.
 In some situations, this description is used as a part of the snippet shown in the search results.
 Recommended usage is between 150 and 160 characters.
+It's also worth noting that you should make use of keywords.

 ```html
 <title> Document title goes here </title>